Implementing a Data Platform

 What is a (Big) Data Platform?

-A Data Platform is a solution for acquiring, storing, processing, analyzing and delivering analytical data across an organization.
+A Data Platform is a solution for obtaining, storing, processing, analysing and delivering analytical data across an organisation.
 It helps them to adopt end-to-end data driven approaches, to solve internal needs and automate tasks and decisions.

 What is Data Architecture?